Bozhurtsi

 Bozhurtsi (Божурци [boˈʒurt͡si]) is a village in Chernoochene Municipality, in Kardzhali Province, in southern-central Bulgaria.
 It covers an area of 2.106 square kilometres and as of 2007 it had a population of 258 people.

+Landmarks

+The Kardzhali Dam, located nearby and is a popular place for summer activities like swimming, water sports, and fishing.

+Another important site is the Perperikon complex.
+This medieval site, located 19km South East, is thought to have been a sanctuary for the god Dionysus, and is included in Bulgaria's top 100 tourist spots.